mlabs-haskell/clb/docs/reports/ms6/article.md

 CLB and [**Atlas PAB**](https://atlas-app.io/) which is very close to the testing approach of the CLB's predecessor - PSM library.

-Finally, we give an overview of the **node mode** of CLB emulator which is the most universal way to use it.
+Finally, we give an overview of the **node mode** of the CLB emulator which is the most universal way to use it.
-Being language-agnostic, it is the fit for cases when CLB emulator is used in non-Haskell environments.
+Being language-agnostic, it is the only fit for non-Haskell environments.
 Particularly, we shortly introduce a case study of [CTL](https://github.com/Plutonomicon/cardano-transaction-lib) - a Purescript-based library for dApp development.